ValdrDarmir/Annotation-Quality-and-Its-Influence-on-ABSA-A-Case-Study-on-German-Restaurant-Reviews/README.md

 The evaluation focuses on two central ABSA tasks: Aspect Category Sentiment Analysis and Target Aspect Sentiment Detection.
 State-of-the-art methods, including Paraphrase, Multi-View Prompting, BERT-CLF, fine-tuned large language models and few-shot prompting approaches, are applied to assess how differences in annotation quality translate into measurable differences in model outcomes.

-The findings contribute to a deeper understanding of the relationship between annotation strategy, inter-annotator reliability, and model performance in ABSA, providing practical insights for the creation of annotated datasets in poor-resource languages such as German.
+The findings contribute to a deeper understanding of the relationship between annotation strategy, inter-annotator agreement, and model performance in ABSA, providing practical insights for the creation of annotated datasets in poor-resource languages such as German.
 By highlighting trade-offs between annotation reliability, efficiency, and cost, the thesis offers guidance for future work in resource construction and evaluation for sentiment analysis in German.

 <hr>